Alucard-Storm/Wallvault/README.md

 # WallVault

-A beautiful, feature-rich Flutter wallpaper app that lets you browse, search, download, and manage stunning wallpapers from Wallhaven.cc with Material You design and advanced filtering options.
+A beautiful, feature-rich Flutter wallpaper app with premium glass UI design that lets you browse, search, download, and manage stunning wallpapers from Wallhaven.cc with Material You theming and advanced filtering options.

 ## Features